Where does trauma live in the body?

-Patterns, not 'bad tissue'
+Patterns, not bad tissue

 The protective strategy becomes your default pattern.
 Your fascia, the connective tissue that wraps everything, reinforces it.
 It lays down fibers in the shapes you hold most often.
 What was temporary protection becomes permanent structure.
-That's what gets stored.
+That is what gets stored.
 Not the trauma itself.
 The pattern your body created in response to it.

 When someone says trauma is "stored in the body," they usually mean one of three things:

-When you develop a protective pattern, it doesn't stay local.
+When you develop a protective pattern, it does not stay local.
 If you guard through your core, that tension pulls on your ribcage, your hips, your neck.
 If you collapse forward, that affects your shoulders, your breath, your lower back.
 The pattern creates lines of strain that run through your entire structure.

 This is why your neck pain might require working on your hips.
 Why your shoulder issues might be about your ribcage.
 The pain shows up where the system is losing the ability to compensate.
 But the pattern lives in the whole structure, not just where it hurts.